Why do Catholics pray to Saints? Aren't all Christians Saints?

 Saints are kind of like university alumni

 Saints are sort of like graduates.
-I (Hugh) graduated from University and now I'm an Alumni.
+I (David) graduated from University and now I'm an Alumni.
 That means I'm still active with the university but in a different capacity.
 I am there to support the university now.
 I could sit on councils and contribute in many ways.
 There is an obligation to help in some way.
 I'm not a director.
 I don't make decisions.
 I'm not the Dean.
 I'm just a graduate - an Alumni.

 Think about Christians in heaven as alumni to the Church.
 They are not the "Dean" of heaven.
 They are just servants who've successfully graduated this school of life.
 They successfully abandoned themselves to Jesus and helped many others do that too.
 Now they can help us graduate through their prayer and their example.
 An Evangelical Jeff Lutes, who runs a Christian radio station attributes much of the growth of the Church to their prayers and wrote a book about them.